One of the most stress inducing questions that new and aspiring business analysts face is: “What skills do I need to learn to do this job?”

 In the next article I’m going to re-introduce you to the solution stack, but this time, I’ll be talking about the skills you will need at each level of the stack.

-Each of these 3 BA Archetypes works at a different level of the stack, so spend some time understand these Archetypes and choose the best fit for your BA career.
+Each of these 3 BA Archetypes works at a different level of the stack, so spend some time understanding these Archetypes and choose the best fit for your BA career.

 This is the first step to get some clarity for your career.